Skip to content

 Where it fits in the stack

 Orchestration / Observability Layer.
-It acts as a middleware gateway between the application logic and the model providers.
+It acts as a middleware gateway between the application logic and the model providers, typically used in Vercel-hosted environments or via standard HTTP clients.

 Typical use cases